 Technical systems embed more and more sensors and calculators making it possible to monitor their health.
-We are moving from reactive maintenance strategies to condition-based ones.
+We are moving from reactive maintenance strategies to condition-based and predictive ones.
 In addition, installations, infrastructures and critical infrastructures are ageing in Norway.
 The problem of their maintenance and their lifetime extension is arising.
-These issues can be reasonably addressed by a joint use of relevant methodologies related to condition monitoring and maintenance optimization.
+These issues can be reasonably addressed by a joint use of relevant methodologies related to condition monitoring, data driven prognostics and maintenance optimization.